marcpinet/epidemic-modeling/README.md

 * Python 3.9+ (3.0+ might work)

-#### Before we get started

-You will need to have a web browser that supports magnet link and also a bittorrent client.

 Get a copy of the Project.
 Assuming you have git installed, open your Terminal and enter:

 ```bash